keyestudio/KS3025-KS3025F-Keyestudio-Raspberry-Pi-Pico-Learning-Kit-Complete-Edition-Python/2. Python_Tutorial/Project 22   Dimming Light.md

 </tbody>
 </table>

-Ensure that the Raspberry Pi Pico is connected to the computer，click“Stop/Restart backend”.
+Ensure that the Raspberry Pi Pico is connected to the computer，click “Stop/Restart backend”.

 ![](/media/463e789ae8824b5c724e8ff9a084a674.png)

 Click “Run current script”, the code starts executing, we will see that the "Shell" window of Thonny IDE will print the ADC value and voltage value of the potentiomete, turn the potentiometer handle, the ADC value and voltage value will change.
 Press“Ctrl+C”or click“Stop/Restart backend”to exit the program.

 ![](/media/00c8eafb82c2ade2b6efe03ff4c5d8ac.png)